-I. This Declaration defines the rights to which every citizen of the European Union is entitled.
+I. This Declaration defines the rights which all member states of the European Union must recognize all people as holding.

 III.
 As the past has taught us many lessons that we cannot avoid, we look to a future where individuality creates the core of human experience.
 From gender to religion, race to sexuality, and the choices we individually make about our state of being, this document seeks to protect the right to make such choices.

 IV.
 All member states of the European Union are charged with upholding this Declaration.

 I. All human beings are born free and equal in dignity and rights.

 II.
 All human beings also carry the responsibility of respecting the human rights of others.

 Section III.
 Right to Life